sabila-bernard/SpatialBinningPipeline/README.md

 ![Post-BANKSY Clusters](./images/unlabeled_celltype_cluster.png)

-Together, these steps transform sparse spatial transcriptomics data into a more stable and interpretable representation by reducing noise while preserving meaningful spatial relationships.
+These steps transform sparse spatial transcriptomics data into a more stable and interpretable representation by reducing noise while preserving meaningful spatial relationships.
+From this point, the resulting clusters can be annotated to identify cell types or spatial domains for downstream biological interpretation.

 ## Dependencies
 The pipeline was developed and tested in R using the following packages: